XFTI-MalwareThreatResearch/dotnetutils/README.md

 - Go through and standardize integer type usage (signed vs unsigned etc)
 - Before to_bytes(), add something that cleans off any extra strings or other items from the heaps in order to keep binary size down.
 - Expand indexes to int64_t for ArrayAddress to be safe.
+- Add support for MemberRef fields for cleanup_names()